PoIygon/CodeGuy92.github.io/README.md

 This repository was helped by many people to become as it is now!
 So, here they are:
 - Thanks to LankyBox01 for coding the entire website & styling the webpage using CSS.
 - Thanks to gosoccerboy5 for contributing with Javascript.
-- Thanks to Leahcimto for the https://lankybox01.leahcimto.com/ domain.